johann-solo/om-go/site/content/blog/2017-08-07-roasted-vegatable-frittata.md

 image: null
 categories: blog
 tags: food
-excerpt: >-
-  <p>Creamy, sweet from roasting the veggies and savory with the added cheese
+excerpt: Creamy, sweet from roasting the veggies and savory with the added cheese and bacon!
-  and bacon!</p>
 ---
 ​
 I will be keeping this post pretty simple and short folks.
 I make this frittata a lot.
 And for obvious reasons.
 My love for roasted veggies and how darn delicious it is!
 It's perfect for brunch and slow holiday or weekend mornings.
 When I do make it there's usually leftovers when it's just the two of us and I absolutely love having it for dinner too with a glass of white wine and some greens!
 And it's great on toast the next day  as well slathered with some hot sauce.